leifsahyun/mapmaker/README.md

 seed string : Noise randomness seed.
 Default value 'seed'

 type string : Mime type of image to return.
-Type must be url encoded as a parameter, replacing '/' with '%2F'. 'data', 'buffer' or unsupported types will return a buffer of doubles describing the noise.
+Type must be url encoded as a parameter, replacing '/' with '%2F'. 'data', 'buffer' or unsupported types will return an application/octet-stream of doubles describing the noise.
 Supported image types are image/bmp, image/png, image/jpeg.
 Default value 'data'